Air Serv Limited: Destinations

 From its hub in Entebbe Old Airport, the company operates humanitarian deliveries to destinations within Eastern Africa.
-Following is a partial list of destinations Air Serve Uganda Limited serves.
+Following is a partial list of destinations Air Serv Uganda Limited serves.

 Flight simulator

-In August 2022, Air Serve Limited installed a Cessna Caravan flight simulator (Redbird CRV-S model), at its premises at Entebbe Airport, to complement its pilot training program.
+In August 2022, Air Serv Limited installed a Cessna Caravan flight simulator (Redbird CRV-S model), at its premises at Entebbe Airport, to complement its pilot training program.
 The service is also available for rent on an hourly basis, to other flight schools and private civilian pilots.